 - Whisk together the pudding and milk.
 Refrigerate 5 minutes.
 Fold in Cool Whip.
 Stir until creamy.

-- To assemble the cake, level both lemon cakes.
-Place one cake on a plate and smooth on a thin layer of frosting.
+- Level the tops on both lemon cakes.
+Place one cake on a plate and smooth with a thin layer of frosting.